AlexeyBeley/horey/aws_api/README_CONNECTING_AWS.md

 ##Components
 ###AWSAccount
-This is an environment managed the same session.
+This is an environment managed with the same session.
-There can be different logical environments inside (like STG and PROD), but if you connect once to manage them all - they must be single AWSAccount.
+There can be different logical environments inside (like STG and PROD), but if you connect once to manage them all - they must be stored in a single AWSAccount.

 ###AWSAccount.ConnectionStep
 Single step in a chain while connecting the environment.